-Symbol mbol Description This file is only present on the remote side.
-This file was removed on the remote side. +

-\rightarrow This file was moved to a new location.
+Symbol Description + This file is only present on the remote side. - This file was removed on the remote side. $\rightarrow$ This file was moved to a new location.
 This file was ignored because we chose to, due to our settings.
 Both sides have changes, but they are compatible and can be merged.
 Both sides have changes, but they are incompatible and result in conflict files.
-This file is missing on the remote side (needs to be enabled withmissing
+This file is missing on the remote side (needs to be enabled withmissing)

-Note: Remember that brig does not do any actual diffs between files, i.e. it will not show you what line changed.
+Note: Remember that brig does not do any actual diffs between files.
 It does not care a lot about the content.
 It only records how the file metadata changes and what content hash the file has at a certain point.